pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ![Page titled 'Add a Guide', displaying input fields for name 'Jamie Doe', locale 'English' notification email address 'jdoe@example.com and a checked box labeled 'Require confirmation'. ](../assets/screens/resources-scheduling/add-guide.png "Add guide")

-If the resource represents an inanimate object, enter the room number, inventory number, or another unique identifier.
+If the resource represents an inanimate object, enter a unique identifier such as the room number or an inventory number.
 Select the "Locale" corresponding to the person or team in charge of the resource.

 Once you are happy with your choices, click :btn:Save and continue with more settings:.

 ![Page titled 'Guide: Jamie Doe'.
 It has the same settings as the previous page, plus options for adding properties to the resource, and setting rules for its availability.
 The page displays available time slots in green in a calendar view.](../assets/screens/resources-scheduling/edit-guide.png "Edit guide")

-Under "Managed by", enter the email address of the associated pretix user account.
-If the resource is a human, enter the email address of the pretix user account of the person.
+If you are creating a **human** resource, then the page has a field labeled "Managed by".
-If the resource is a thing or place, enter the email address of the pretix user account that belongs to the person managing the resource.
+Enter the email address of the associated pretix user account in that field.

 If the email address you enter is not associated with a pretix user account yet, then pretix will send an invitation email to them.
 This is similar to the way pretix sends out an invitation if you [invite someone to your team](teams.md#inviting-someone-to-your-team).

+If the resource is a **thing** or **place**, then the page will have a :btn-icon:fa3-users: Managers: button at the top.
+Click that button.
+This takes you to a page listing managers for the resource.
+Enter the email address of the pretix user account that belongs to one of the people managing the resource.
+Click the :btn-icon:fa3-plus: Add: button.

+Repeat this step for every person that manages the resource.
+Take a step back in your browser or navigate to :navpath:Your organizer → :fa3-briefcase: Resources:.
+Click your resource type and then your resource.

 Under "Properties", assign properties to the resource.
 For instance, if you are adding a guide and they speak English and Toki Pona, click the "Languages" field and select `English` and `Toki Pona`.